Bered, Beer-la'hai-roi, Kadesh, Massah and Meribah, Mount Hor, wilderness of Zin, way of the Atharim (Map proposals for)

 (3) Kadesh appears to be an alternate (?) name for the wilderness of Zin (Nu 33:36); if Lekiyeh-Ras is Beer-lahai-roi in the wilderness of Beersheba and Buriedah N of Lekiyeh-Ras is Bered then Kadesh is probably S of Lekiyeh-Ras.
 I find S of Lekiyeh-Ras a track going to Khashm Zanna perhaps preserving Masoretic Zina, Septuaginta and Vulgate Senna and conclude that Kadesh/Zin is SE of Beersheba (Tell es-Saba) and SW of Arad.

-(4) From Mount Horeb in the wilderness of Sinai Kadesh/Zin is reached via "the way to Seir" (De 1:19-20) and Israel leaves Kadesh/Zin to ascend into the Negeb Hill Country to be defeated _in_ Seir (De 2:44-45), apparently the same Seir she left Horeb for and was routed from to Hormah (De 1:2).
+(4) From Mount Horeb in the wilderness of Sinai Kadesh/Zin is reached via "the way to Seir" (De 1:19-20) and Israel leaves Kadesh/Zin to ascend into the Negeb Hill Country to be defeated _in_ Seir (De 2:44-45), apparently their are two Seirs, Gebel Esh-Shaira and its Darb esh-Shaira NW of Elath and Seir in the Hill Country from which Israel was routed from to Hormah (De 1:2).

-(8) Mount Hor (Hebrew: Hor ha Har) is perhaps the Iron Age II settlement of el Ghurra on the southernmost spur of the Hill Country SW of Arad and it is within easy striking distance of the king of Arad.
+(7) Mount Hor (Hebrew: Hor ha Har) is perhaps Ras es-Suweira SE of Arad and it is within easy striking distance of the king of Arad and borders the Arad region called Hormah.

-(9) After destroying Arad and its settlements Israel calls the region Hormah and proceeds on to the way to Yam Suph (the way to the Red Sea or Gulf of Aqaba).
+(8) After destroying Arad and its settlements Israel calling the region Hormah, Israel quits Mt.
+Hor and proceeds on to the way to Yam Suph (the way to the Red Sea or Gulf of Aqaba).

-(12) Edom's border for me is a southern border, the border of an Exilic Edom, the former pre-exilic Hill Country of the Negeb from Hebron to Arad.
-The Exodus account was not written by Moses (1519, 1446, 1260 BC Exodus), it was composed circa 562-560 BC (cf. 2Ki 25:27 in the reign of the Babylonian king Evil-Merodach) in the Exile and addressed to a Exilic audience, some of whom understood Edom's current border was just south of Hebron at Beth-Zur extending to Arad, hence the reason why the Exilic narrator portrays Edom confusingly at times as W of the Arabah as well as E of the Arabah.
+(12) The Exodus account was not written by Moses (1519 BC, 1446 BC, 1260 BC Exodus), it was composed circa 562-560 BC (cf. 2Ki 25:27 in the reign of the Babylonian king Evil-Merodach) in the Exile and addressed to a Exilic audience.
+This narrator recalls shortly before Judah's fall, that Edom had occupied the area south of the Hill Country, and archaeologists have found evidence of this Edomite presence in the region in the 7th and 6th centiries BC.
+This fact may explain why the Exilic narrator portrays Edom confusingly at times as W of the Arabah as well as E of the Arabah.

 Below, the high plateau Arad is upon which begins E of Arad at Dahrat el-`Araime, elevation 438 feet above sealevel.